Jungyoonlim/MLE/DistributedTraining.md

 ## Data Parallelism vs. Model Parallelism

+### Data Parallelism
-- Data Parallelism: Works with just about any model architecture -- widely adopted for dist. training.
+Works with just about any model architecture -- widely adopted for dist. training.

 Think about the batch size to understand data parallelism!